Ally & Accessibility

 How to download Alternative File Formats

-- Select the grey option icon next to a content item or attached file.
+- Select the Alternative formats icon to the right of a content item or attached file (as shown below).

-- Select one of the available formats.
+- Select one of the available formats (e.g. HTML, ePub, Electronic braille, Audio).
 Note: Ally automatically creates alternative formats for most course documents, but will not be able to accurately convert documents that contain handwritten or poorly scanned information.

 - Press the Download button.